syntelos/jauk/README.txt

 A file parsing framework in java that any automaton can be plugged into.

+Raison d'etre

+  For the application of trivial automata in an enclosing scope that employs additional structures for parsing, or a simple interface to complex automata.

+Package Jauk

   Scanner

     The scanner class employs "nio" character buffering, and applies